lume/kiwi/docs/Kiwi.md

 // Create a solver
 const solver = new kiwi.Solver();

+// Adjust the max number of solver iterations before an error is thrown if
+// more is needed.
+Default is 10,000. solver.maxIterations = 20000;

 // Create and add some editable variables const left = new kiwi.Variable();
 const width = new kiwi.Variable();